sibabalwemosia24/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string.c- reverses a string
-6-puts2.c- prints every other charecter of string starting with the first character 7-puts_half.c- prints half of a string
+6-puts2.c- prints every other charecter of string starting with the first character 7-puts_half.c- prints half of a string 8-print_array.c- prints n elements of an array of intergers